Cation–π interaction: Geometry

 A study by Sherrill and coworkers probed the geometry of the interaction further, confirming that cation–π interactions are strongest when the cation is situated perpendicular to the plane of atoms (θ = 0 degrees in the image below).
 Variations from this geometry still exhibit a significant interaction which weakens as θ angle approaches 90 degrees.
 For off-axis interactions the preferred ϕ places the cation between two H atoms.
 Equilibrium bond distances also increase with off-axis angle.
 Energies where the cation is coplanar with the carbon ring are saddle points on the potential energy surface, which is consistent with the idea that interaction between a cation and the positive region of the quadrupole is not ideal.

 Relative interaction strength

-In aqueous media, the cation–π interaction is comparable to (and potentially stronger than) ammonium-carboxylate salt bridges.
+Theoretical calculations suggest the cation–π interaction is comparable to (and potentially stronger than) ammonium-carboxylate salt bridges in aqueous media.
 Computed values below show that as solvent polarity increases, the strength of the cation–π complex decreases less dramatically.
 This trend can be rationalized by desolvation effects: salt bridge formation has a high desolvation penalty for both charged species whereas the cation–π complex would only pay a significant penalty for the cation.